Deciphering the Operational Site Visit: Legal Requirements and Practical Tips for a Successful Compliance Assessment

 - Is your financial management system, including but not limited to your procurement processes, sufficient for purposes of federal accountability and good stewardship of public funds?

 - Is your budget constructed to account for all expenses and revenues?

 - Is your Board of Directors independently exercising all required authorities, without limitation, and do you have documentation to verify compliance?

-- How to use the Compliance Manual, the most recent Site Visit Protocol, and other HRSA-issued compliance guidance to prepare for your OSV/CE, including discussion of the elements of the programmatic requirements, the documentation and assessment methodologies required to verify compliance with each, and where health centers retain explicit discretion and flexibility;
+- How to use the Compliance Manual, the most recent Site Visit Protocol, and other HRSA-issued compliance guidance to prepare for your compliance assessment, regardless of its form and format, including discussion of the elements of the programmatic requirements, the documentation and assessment methodologies required to verify compliance with each, and where health centers retain explicit discretion and flexibility;

 - How the legal requirements intersect with the reviewers’ interpretations;